47494749/APKScanner/README.md

 - String initializations
 - Static string comparisons in `if` conditions
 - All URLs found
+- Summary of the Java files grouped by Packages

 A subdirectory is also created for the same results **only for third-party public libraries**.